Reveritus/HotdogEd/README.md

 - [ ] IPv6
-- [ ] Russification of values stored in the database (for compatibility with your existing database), including the names of some sections of the settings, for example, "Scores" instead of a tweet.
+- [ ] Russification of values stored in the database (for compatibility with your existing database), including the names of some sections of the settings, for example, "Scores" instead of a tweet
+- [  ] The minimum version of Android v.5.1 (but this is not accurate; perhaps building an Android application from version 11 to 14+ sounds easier than a completely universal application from early versions of Android 2-4-6 and up to current ones);

 ## Support: